khurd21/Cougar-Research-Application-Portal/documents/design_document.md

 # 2. Architectural and Component-level Design
 ## 2.1 System Structure

-In this section:
- * Provide a UML component diagram that illustrates the architecture of your software.
- * Briefly explain the role of each subsystem in your architectural design and explain the dependencies between them.
- * Discuss the rationale for the proposed decomposition in terms of cohesion and coupling.

 The three main subsystems in the architectural design are the Model, Controller, and the View.
 The Model manages the database and major operations of the software, the View manages what the user sees, and the Controller allows for interactions between the View and the Model through inputs and outputs.

 The proposed decomposition was made more efficient by using polymorphism, which allows for the reusing of code to create different models.
 Also, having three main subsystems into which the project is organized, contributes to high cohesion.
 The Model does not directly depend on the View, and the View does not directly depend on the Model.
 Both go through the Controller, which allows for low coupling.